Charlie Gamble: Senior career

 After a long-term foot injury prevented Gamble from playing rugby, he contemplated a return to athletics.
 After allegedly putting his CV on a rugby website, Gamble was approached by the "subbies" club Petersham in Sydney alongside a part-time delivery job.
 Gamble stated that he had not lived anywhere outside of Christchurch and left for Sydney within two weeks.

 Gamble was Petersham's first team openside flanker for 2018.
 The team, whom were the Kentwell Cup defending champions, won the premiership in 2018.
 Following a highly successful season with Petersham, Gamble was swiftly headhunted by Eastern Suburbs after head coach Pauli Taumoepeau sought reinforcements in the back-row for his injury-depleted squad, which had also suffered the retirement of first-choice flanker Rowan Perry.
-Gamble seamlessly established himself in the starting lineup and quickly emerged as one of the standout performers in the 2019 Shute Shield season.
+While there, Gamble established himself in the starting lineup and quickly emerged as one of the standout performers in the 2019 Shute Shield season.